can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 a lexical one and that means the changing the value of such not only for the current scope but for all the code that is called from there.

-This give a powerful weapon to penetrate through layers of abstractions without a cost of passing this variable through or making it global in true sense of this word.
+This gives a powerful weapon to penetrate through layers of abstractions without a cost of passing this variable through or making it global in the true sense of this word.

 In case of `plump` special variable provided an easy way to control the output.